majacQ/circleci-docs/jekyll/_cci2/project-walkthrough.md

 You can read more about caching [here]({{ site.baseurl }}/2.0/caching).

-## Installing and Running Selenium to Automate Browser Testing
+## Installing and running Selenium to automate browser testing

 The demo application contains a file `tests/test_selenium.py` that uses Chrome, Selenium and webdriver to automate testing the application in a web browser.
 The primary image has the current stable version of Chrome pre-installed (this is designated by the `-browsers` suffix).
 Selenium needs to be installed and run since this is not included in the primary image: